thomasglasser/Tommys-Json-Generator/src/guides/miraculous.md

 It's recommended, but not required, to add a lucky charm loot table to assist in defeating your miraculous should it fall into the wrong hands.
 You can create a loot table [here](https://beta-jsons.thomasglasser.dev/loot-table/).
 You should then add the loot table or a list of items to the miraculous lucky charms data map with [this generator](https://beta-jsons.thomasglasser.dev/mineraculous/data-map-miraculous-lucky-charms).
+*Note: At this time, to generate a lucky charm loot table, you must use a preset to set the "type" field to "mineraculous:lucky_charm".
+Searching the presets for "lucky_charm" will yield valid results.*
 This file should be placed in `data/<namespace>/data_maps/mineraculous/miraculous/lucky_charms.json`.

 ## Creating the Resource Pack